TetriNET: Music

 The classic TetriNET download came with a single MIDI file that plays during game.
-This music is known as "The Dance of the Spheres" and its authorship is claimed by David Lilja, who was known as Davie M. Karlsson when he wrote the midi file.
+This music is known as "The Dance of the Spheres" and its authorship is claimed by David Lilja, who was known as Davie M. Karlsson when he wrote the MIDI file.

 Variants

 In addition to the rules implemented by the standard TetriNET 1.13 client, there are a number of variants available.

 TetriFast

-TetriFast removes the one second delay between pieces found in the standard TetriNET gameplay.
-As the piece delay is implemented client side, a trivial modification was made to the network protocol to prevent TetriFast clients connecting to standard TetriNET games.
+TetriFast removes the one-second delay between pieces found in standard TetriNET gameplay.
+As the piece delay is implemented client-side, a trivial modification was made to the network protocol to prevent TetriFast clients connecting to standard TetriNET games.

 TetriNET/TetriFast 1.14

 The 1.14 protocol is another variant, where every player will receive the same sequence of pieces.

 Blocktrix

 Blocktrix is an alternative TetriNET client for Windows.
 In addition to supporting traditional TetriNET and TetriFast protocols, it has a newer Blocktrix mode that includes a number of additional special block types: